OneKey-Network/addressability-framework/Integration-guides/PAF-Integration-Guide.md

     );
 ```

-#### Authorize a new PAF client
+#### Authorize a new Client Node

-To authorize a new PAF client on the operator, simply add the corresponding PAF client node hostname to the list of authorized clients, like, in the above example:
+To authorize a new Client Node on the operator, simply add the corresponding Client Node hostname to the list of authorized clients, like, in the above example:

 `'paf.example-websiteB.com': [Permission.READ, Permission.WRITE],`